-Algorithmic problems are often presented using standard English, in terms of real-world objects, not in terms of formal mathematical objects.
-It's up to us, the algorithm designers, to restate these problems in terms of abstract mathematical objects-numbers, arrays, lists, graphs, trees, and so on-that we can reason about formally.
+Algorithmic problems are often presented using standard English, in terms of real-world objects.
+It's up to us, the algorithm designers, to restate these problems in terms of formal, abstract, mathematical objects-numbers, arrays, lists, graphs, trees, and so on-that we can reason about formally.
 We must also determine if the problem statement carries any hidden assumptions, and state those assumptions explicitly.
 (For example, in the song "n Bottles of Beer on the Wall", n is always a non-negative integer.)